qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

      - [integer]
      - The count of pixels in the output raster layer

+**Algorithm ID**: ``qgis:fuzzifyrasternearmembership``

+.. include:: qgis_algs_include.rst
+  :start-after: **algorithm_code_section**
+  :end-before: **end_algorithm_code_section**

 .. _qgisfuzzifyrasterpowermembership:

 Fuzzify raster (power membership) |312|
 ------------------------------------------

 Transforms an input raster to a fuzzified raster by assigning a membership value to each pixel, using a Power membership function.
 Membership values range from 0 to 1.
 In the fuzzified raster, a value of 0 implies no membership of the defined fuzzy set, whereas a value of 1 means full membership.
 The power function is defined as |power_formula|, where *a* is the low bound, *b* is the high bound, and *f1* the exponent.
 This equation assigns membership values using the power transformation for pixel values between the low and high bounds.
 Pixels values smaller than the low bound are given 0 membership whereas pixel values greater than the high bound are given 1 membership.

 .. seealso:: :ref:`qgisfuzzifyrastergaussianmembership`, :ref:`qgisfuzzifyrasterlargemembership`,
   :ref:`qgisfuzzifyrasterlinearmembership`, :ref:`qgisfuzzifyrasternearmembership`,